ck4adventure/recipe_app_nextjs/design/feature_chefs.md

 ### Recipe Card background
 - option to change the recipe card background to a look like real paper with cooking stains from use

-### Add allergens details to recipe item page
-- additional query around ingrs for the recipe to get uniq list of allergens

 ### Add copy button for labels
 Every time there is a label or allergen label, should be a copy button to copy the string to the clipboard for use elsewhere